xknt21/xknt21.github.io/content/project.md

 ## 7. Data Strategy
 ### 7.1 Data Acquisition

-- **Using Existing Online Datasets**: Search for publicly available cat image datasets.
-- **Directly Contacting Animal Shelters**: Request access to photo archives.
+To support the identification and re-identification of stray cats, our team will collect image data from multiple sources, focusing on capturing cats from various angles (ideally 360-degree coverage) to ensure robust pattern recognition.
+The primary data acquisition methods are as follows:

+ **7.1.1 Using Existing Online Datasets**
+First, we will search for publicly available datasets that contain images of cats.
+Some research communities and open-access repositories provide datasets featuring cats in various environments, which can serve as a foundation for building our database.

+**7.1.2 Directly Contacting Animal Shelters**
+To supplement existing datasets, we will directly contact animal shelters and rescue organizations to request access to their photo archives.
+These institutions often take multiple photos of each animal from different angles for adoption purposes, which would be highly valuable for our re-identification training.

-- **Web Scraping from Shelter Websites**: Scrape images carefully, respecting legal standards.
+**7.1.3 Web Scraping from Shelter Websites**
+If we are unable to find a sufficient amount of data through existing datasets or direct contact with shelters, we will use web scraping techniques to collect images from the websites of animal shelters.
+This method will be used carefully, ensuring compliance with legal and ethical standards regarding data collection.

 All images will be preprocessed for quality and privacy compliance.